How Evaluation Choices Distort the Outcome of Generative Drug Discovery: Methods

 \item The substructure similarity was computed via Tanimoto similarity on extended connectivity fingerprints (ECFPs) \cite{rogers2010extended}.
 ECFPs were computed with \texttt{rdkit} (\texttt{fpSize=2048}, and \texttt{radius=2}).

 \end{itemize}

-\underline{Internal diversity} The number of clusters was computed by using the sphere exclusion algorithm implemented in the \texttt{LeaderPicker} module of \texttt{rdkit}.
-We used a distance threshold of 0.6, using the Tanimoto similarity on ECFPs.
-This is equivalent to computing \#Circles metric \cite{xiemuch}.
-The number of substructures was calculated by counting the number of unique fingerprint keys identified by the Morgan algorithm (\texttt{rdkit}, \texttt{radius=2}).
+\underline{Internal diversity} The number of clusters was computed by using the sphere exclusion algorithm implemented in the \texttt{LeaderPicker} module of \texttt{rdkit}, which is equivalent to computing \#Circles metric \cite{xiemuch}.
+We used a distance threshold of 0.6 on the Tanimoto similarity on ECFPs.
+Number of substructures was calculated by counting the number of unique fingerprint keys identified by the Morgan algorithm (\texttt{rdkit}, \texttt{radius=2}).